alextanhongpin/architecture-decision-records/golang/017-use-locking.md

 4. retry every interval until context canceled
 5. retry n times until it can obtain, fail otherwise

+### Timeouts

+When locking, there are several timeouts involved

+- normal context timeout/cancellation
+- initial lock timeout
+- refresh lock timeout, e.g. 0.9 times the lock timeout
+- client wait timeout

+For example, when the client first request a lock, it is locked for 10s.
+Then every 9s, the lock will be extended for another 10s.
+The reason to keep the lock short is if the process fails, then another process should be able to take over the operation.

+The refresh lock is necessary to avoid the lock from expiring before the process completes.
+The refresh needs to be canceled but without errors once the process that holds the lock completes.
+If the refresh fails, the process should also terminate and the lock released.

+The client that waits for the lock needs to periodically try to obtain the lock.

 ### Metrics

 - lock hit: number of successful locks acquired